 Judith Graham Pool Postdoctoral Research Fellowships

-Letter of Intent Deadline: Tuesday, February 9, 2016
+Letter of Intent Deadline: July, 5, 2020

-Award Start Date: July 1, 2016
+Award Start Date: December 2020

 NHF’s premier research fellowship program is named in honor of Dr. Judith Graham Pool.
 Established by NHF in 1972, the Judith Graham Pool (JGP) Postdoctoral Research Fellowships have provided a long legacy of support for basic science and pre-clinical research in bleeding disorders.
 In 1965, Dr. Pool discovered a method of extracting clotting factor from human plasma to formulate cryoprecipitate.
 This breakthrough opened the door to a series of research developments that would revolutionize treatment for hemophilia and ultimately lead to its management through recombinant replacement factor and current extended half-life therapies.